scandihealth/drools-wb/README.md

 ##Setting Up GWT Super Dev Mode
 _Work in progress - we are still figuring out the best way to run Super Dev Mode_
 ###Running GWT code server through maven (works!
-But only using standalone.xml configuration)
+But it is using standalone.xml configuration)
 1. On _Drools Workbench - WebApp_ run Maven 'clean'
 2. On _Drools Workbench - WebApp_ run Maven 'csc-gwt:debug' (use the "Execute Maven Goal" button in IDEA - remember to set _Working directory_ to drools-wb-webapp)
 3. Attach a IDEA Remote debugger on port 8000 (Now the GWT Development Mode window should pop up)
 4. Click the "Launch Default Browser" button when it is available

-**There is still some problems in GWT debug mode:**
+*There is still some problems using standalone-full confiugration in GWT debug mode:*
 Currently it is not possible to connect a KIE Execution Server while debugging drools-wb.
-If you try to run WildFly 10 with standalone-full.xml configuration and connect a KIE server to drools-wb, it will produce errors.
+If you try to run csc-gwt:debug using standalone-full.xml configuration and connect a KIE server to drools-wb, it will produce errors.

 ###Running GWT code server through IDEA (not working)
 http://blog.athico.com/2014/05/running-drools-wb-with-gwts-superdevmode.html